tagion/tagion/docs/docs/tools/tagionwave.md

 ### Synchronized mode0 network stop

-For a synchronized mode0 stop you can specify a future epoch where the nodes should stopp by putting the epoch number in a file in `/tmp/epoch_shutdown_PID`
+For a synchronized mode0 stop you can specify a future epoch where the nodes should stop by putting the epoch number in a file in `/tmp/epoch_shutdown_PID`
 ```
 echo 10000 > /tmp/epoch_shutdown$(pgrep neuewelle)
 ```